Skip to main content

 Is transportation provided?

-Transportation is provided to and from the preschool program on a bus, from within the district lines for students with IEPs.
+Transportation is provided to and from the preschool program on a bus, from within the district lines for students with classroom-based IEPs.
 Only preschool students ride this bus, and special safety harnesses approved for bus transportation are used to support the safety of our young students during transit.

-What days/times is the developmental preschool in session?
+What days/times is preschool in session?

-The developmental preschool offers a 3-hour AM or 3-hour PM session Monday through Thursday at Cedar Canyon Elementary and Perry Hill Elementary.
+The preschool offers a 3-hour AM or 3-hour PM session Monday through Thursday at Cedar Canyon Elementary and Perry Hill Elementary.
 The number of days, and the AM or PM session, is determined by the case conference committee based on the age and needs of the student.

 If your question hasn’t been answered or if you would like to learn more, please reach out to a member of our team.